biocorecrg/nextflow-course-2023-fall/_sources/nextflow_1.rst.txt

 .. literalinclude:: ../nextflow/examples/ex3.nf
    :language: groovy

-Executing it will show the emission of a tuple which key is the common part of the two input files:
+Executing it will show the emission of a tuple whose key is the common part of the two input files:

 .. code-block:: console